LiveAuctioneers provides an end-to-end shipping service, from shipping quote to customer support. It means sellers don't need to do anything.

-• Sellers often received shipping-related questions, which they couldn’t answer, so they had to redirect buyers to contact LiveAuctioneers.
+But sellers still received many shipping-related questions, which they couldn’t answer, so they had to redirect buyers to contact LiveAuctioneers.
+Meanwhile, buyers who needed help felt frustrated and confused.

-Buyers don't know who handles shipping — but we’ve been hesitant to clarify this, as too much information could create friction instead of adding value.
+Buyers don't know who handles shipping.
+But we’ve been hesitant to clarify this, as too much information could create friction instead of adding value.

 Meanwhile, it's only one click away to message the seller, but contacting LiveAuctioneers requires multiple steps.
 We’ve intentionally kept it that way, since most questions are about the items—something only sellers can answer.